Skip to Main Content

 Afternoon:

-Early afternoon we will board the bus and drive South of Dubrovnik to explore the town of Cavtat, once known as Epidaurus, and the administrative center of Konavle region.
+Early afternoon, we will board the motorcoach and drive South of Dubrovnik to explore the town of Cavtat, once known as Epidaurus, and the administrative center of Konavle region.
 Konavle was always green basket of Dubrovnik.
-The town Cavtat is situated in a beautiful, peaceful bay.
-We will stroll the nice shore and learn about local well know Croatia painter Vlaho Bukovac who was born here.
+The town of Cavtat is situated in a beautiful, peaceful bay.
+We will stroll the nice shore and learn about the Croatian painter Vlaho Bukovac who was born here.
 Those who are ready for a short climb will visit the cemetery of the town, home to the Mausoleum of the Racic family.
-The Mausoleum was designed by the best known Croatian sculptor, Ivan Mestrovic.
+The Mausoleum was designed by the best-known Croatian sculptor, Ivan Mestrovic.
 In the late afternoon, we will visit Cilipi, a village known for its folk traditions.
-We enjoy a visit to the garden of a local family who owns the restaurant where we will enjoy our farewell dinner.
+We’ll enjoy a visit to the garden of a local family who owns the restaurant where we will enjoy our farewell dinner.

 Dinner: